I went to Gen Con again. It went well, despite the usual Indiana weather.

 I got through to Greg.
 "Oh hey, David.
 I just wanted to invite you out to dinner with me and the Chaosium crew."

 I'm pleased to say the high never really wore off after that auspicious start.
-I got to hang with the Chaosium crew, went to the Diana Jones Awards and saw a metric tonne of designers, publishers, and writers there, attended a bunch of great panels, talked to yet more awesome designers and creatives than you can shake a stick at (particular shout-outs to Chris Helton, Chris Spivey, Zak S, Ben McFarland, Wade Rockett, Mark Diaz-Truman, Sarah Richardson, and Alan Bahr--whom I spent most of the Con trying to meet up with, only to randomly run into on Saturday afternoon), met with folks about projects and made sinister plans for the future, handed out all of my Esoteric Order stickers (and holy shit do people love free stickers), talked about a possible sponsorship for the Order, and even managed to play in a couple games (one of which was terrible, the other terrific).
+I got to hang with the Chaosium crew, went to the Diana Jones Awards and saw a metric tonne of designers, publishers, and writers there, attended a bunch of great panels, talked to yet more awesome designers and creatives than you can shake a stick at (particular shout-outs to Chris Helton, Chris Spivey, the LotFP crew, Ben McFarland, Wade Rockett, Mark Diaz-Truman, Sarah Richardson, and Alan Bahr--whom I spent most of the Con trying to meet up with, only to randomly run into on Saturday afternoon), met with folks about projects and made sinister plans for the future, handed out all of my Esoteric Order stickers (and holy shit do people love free stickers), talked about a possible sponsorship for the Order, and even managed to play in a couple games (one of which was terrible, the other terrific).
 I also fan-boyed out at Larry Elmore's booth, and only just managed to mumble my thanks as I bought two signed prints from him.

 Oh, and even though I was so busy that I only averaged 1.5 meals a day, I tried to make the ones I did have count.